isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

     FROM
       `<<insert your results table name here>>`

-This query tells us that 80% of genes have a Pearson correlation >= 0.84 and a Spearman correlation >= 0.88, and that 80% of the time the difference between these two correlations is between -0.012 and +0.098.
+The result of the above query shows that 80% of genes have a Pearson correlation >= 0.84 and a Spearman correlation >= 0.88, and that 80% of the time the difference between these two correlations is between -0.012 and +0.098.
 The median Pearson correlation is nearly 0.93 and the median Spearman correlation is nearly 0.96.